Help us match you with local pros in your area

 Ductwork Cleaning | $398-$994 |

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled by the state.
+All other licensing requirements are handled on a state-by-state basis.

-HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
-To obtain a master or master restricted license, a contractor must have at least three years of experience and must show proof of both property damage and general liability insurance.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision.
-Choose a company with stellar reviews and stories of positive customer experiences.
+In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
+To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must show proof of both property damage and general liability insurance.
+You should also check reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Pick a company with positive reviews and reports of great customer experiences.

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also have your system inspected and serviced if you notice any new issues, like leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice annually.
+After completing their inspection, your technician will tell you what services are needed.
+You should also have your system inspected if you start noticing issues such as unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be inspected every few years.

 You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider purchasing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
+You could also consider installing a smart thermostat.

-It takes roughly one to three days to have your HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this may take between half a day and two days.
-This timeline will be influenced by the size of your house, how easily accessible your system is, and any new issues your technician runs into.
+It takes between one and three days to have your HVAC system installed or replaced.
+If you only need an air conditioning unit or a furnace, this may take anywhere from a few hours up to two days.
+This timeline can be determined by the size of your home, the accessibility of your system, and any new issues your technician discovers.

 There are several ways you can make your HVAC system more energy-efficient: